 Because of this, Udacity claims that its credentials are “built and recognized by industry leaders to advance your career.”These credentials are for profit, while the underlying education is free.
 That is, Udacity is completely free to use for those who wish to learn coding, but in order to obtain a Nanodegree certificate, you have to pay for the certification and follow a prescribed course of study.

 The benefit is that if you do obtain the degree, it shows that you have persevered the coursework and have obtained the skills you set out to achieve.
-Others may use it just to obtain the knowledge, and circumvent the cost.
+Others may use it just to obtain the knowledge and circumvent the cost.
 Either way, the teaching methodology is the same.

 If you sort the course content by skill level, it becomes apparent that Udacity is geared toward mid-level learners with some relevant experience.
-Around half of the course offerings are listed as intermediate, and the rest are divided between New, Beginner, and Advanced.
+Around half of the course, offerings are listed as intermediate, and the rest are divided between New, Beginner, and Advanced.
 Most corporate sponsors have only one course available, except for Google, so there appears to be more on the horizon for development with these sponsors.

 Sponsors are wide-reaching and represent some of the biggest names in the industries— Facebook, Twitter, and AT&T are among the corporate sponsors that have content available.
-Filtering by sponsor can be unreliable, turning up results from more than one sponsor.
+Filtering by the sponsor can be unreliable, turning up results from more than one sponsor.
 Be sure to check the sponsor directly if you are studying for a specific corporation.

 In addition to corporate sponsorship, there are on-ground campuses that have courses listed with Udacity.
 Georgia Tech has a category for classes in its graduate program in Computer Science.
 Also, San Jose State University is listed as a sponsor for one of the programming courses.
 Part of this stems from the fact that in 2013 Georgia Institute of Technology started the “massive online open degree” designed to be a low-cost option for students seeking a post-secondary degree for a price tag around $7000.
 The strategic partnerships with corporations were part of the cost savings capability.
 While some of these courses are on Udacity, the verdict is still out on the viability and veracity of the MOOD and so our focus will remain on Udacity and its internal offerings.

-Courses at Udacity are self-paced and designed to last about two weeks, assuming a work load of around six hours a week for the student.
-The amount of time a student is willing to put in to the course will affect the amount of time it takes to complete a course.
+Courses at Udacity are self-paced and designed to last about two weeks, assuming a workload of around six hours a week for the student.
+The amount of time a student is willing to put into the course will affect the amount of time it takes to complete a course.
 Courses are made up of lessons, comprised of instructional videos and exercises.
 Each course concludes with a final project.

 After watching the lectures, learners are challenged with projects before they can continue.
 This keeps the learner engaged and on task and makes sure that the student is getting the full benefit of the coursework.
 However, there is no regimented way in the free courses for the students to be compelled to complete coursework requirements.
 In the free section, if you need feedback, you must go to the Forums and ask fellow students.
 At this time, the forums are in Beta and the user base is not large so the free education can be a solitary one.